kumarshantanu/basil/doc/intro.md

 ## Phases of a template

-So, what are the stages a templates goes through?
+So, what are the stages a template goes through?
 What really happens when a template is compiled?
 The sub-sections below briefly describe the inner working of Basil.